ingararntzen/timingdocs/docs/source/index.rst

    let c = new SkewConverter(to, 4.0);

-A :ref:`timingconverter` is a special kind of timing objects that depends on a *parent* timing object.
+A *TimingConverter* is a special kind of timing objects that depends on a *parent* timing object.
 Timing converters are useful when you need an alternative representations for a timing object.
 For instance, timing converters may be used to skew or scale the timeline.

+- :ref:`timingconverter`
+- :ref:`timingconverter-api`

 Timing Provider
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""